 I am also a judo instructor in Pembroke, NH and Somerville, MA and compete in many tournaments.

-Lehigh University - BS, Electrical Engineering
+Undergraduate Degree: Lehigh University - Bachelor of Science, Electrical Engineering

 What is your teaching philosophy?

 Understand the student's needs and the course requirements.
 Then teach at the student's pace, keeping track of his or her weaknesses and strengths.
 It is also important to make the subject interesting and relate it to adult life.